Carrie Bradshaw's boyfriends on Sex and the City, ranked

 17. Wade (Cane Peterson)

 Wade (Cane Peterson) was a bit of reckless fun for Carrie in Sex and the City's third season.
-The overgrown man-child still lived with his parents and blamed Carrie for the weed in his house when his mom showed up, but he about breaks even as Carrie earned souvenirs of a custom-made Carrie comic book and a large stash of pot from their short-lived relationship.
+The overgrown man-child still lived with his parents and blamed Carrie for the weed in his house when his mom showed up, but he about broke even as Carrie earned souvenirs of a custom-made Carrie comic book and a large stash of pot from their short-lived relationship.

 16. Ray (Craig Bierko)